 Every parent wants their kid to have a healthy diet, but somehow our children always seem to ﬁnd a way to sneak in junk food.
 Holidays make this task even harder because cakes, cookies, and candies are being oﬀered from every direction you turn.
 The trick is to offer your kid a healthy alternative – especially if they don't realize it's a healthy snack (wink, wink).
 Check out these recipes that kids are guaranteed to love!

 Whole Wheat Sugar Cookies.
 Sometimes all you need is to replace a few ingredients in an already tasty recipe.
-By replacing regular ﬂour with whole wheat ﬂour, you cut out a good deal of fat and sugar and add a healthy dose of ﬁber.
+By replacing regular ﬂour with whole wheat ﬂour, you cut out a lot of fat and sugar and add a healthy dose of ﬁber.
 The best part: your kids will be none-the-wiser.

 Chocolate Cherry Heart Smart Cookies.
 This recipe offers another whole wheat treat packed with cherries, oats, and chocolate.
 These cookies are a treat for the kids and for their hearts – and a treat for you knowing they'll be eating healthy and not complaining!

-Diabetics have it just as badly as those with Celiac around the holidays, and it's even harder for kids because they sometimes don't understand why they're so different.
+Healthy Diabetic Christmas Cake.
+Okay, give this dessert a different name before you tell your kids what it is, but the treat will still taste just as delicious!
+Diabetics have it just as severely as those with Celiac around the holidays, and it's even harder for kids because they sometimes don't understand why they're so different.
 This recipe will give your diabetic kid a holiday cake he can eat (and he won't even know it's healthy!)

 Don't let the holidays get you and your kids down this year… start baking!
 (Or start putting banana slices on sticks – don't overexert yourself.)